Are you concerned about someone being able to track you to your doorstep or stalk you using your IP address?

 4. Of none of these methods work, you will have to contact your ISP and request that a new IP address be assigned to you.

 Another way to change the IP address of your computer is through changing your local area network (LAN) settings.
-There are some drawbacks to doing this because it can cause connection issues with your broadband network.
+There are some drawbacks to doing this because it can cause connectivity issues with your broadband network.
 In addition, if you have a network router, then it is likely that your router could be assigning dynamic IP addresses and setting up a static IP address on a specific device can cause connection issues.

 Maintain Safe Browsing Practices